aguerra1508/11-Homework-Note-Taker/README.md

 ## Description

 An application that can be used to write, save, and delete notes.
-This application uses an express backend and save and retrieve note data from a JSON file.
-This applicaiton can be used to help organize thoughts and keep track of tasks which need to be completed.
-Since the notes are saved and stored, this also allows the users to have written information which can be readily recalled and is available when needed.
+This application uses an express backend and saves and retrieves note data from a JSON file.
+This application can be used to help organize thoughts and keep track of tasks which need to be completed.
+Since the notes are saved and stored, this also allows the users to readily recall informaton so it may be available when needed.

 ## Table of Contents